tomiGoljevscek/Oxide.Docs/source/includes/configurations.md

 We need a Python example here
 ```

-You can change and save config entries by simply assigning the new values and calling the save function.
+You can change and save configuration entries by simply assigning the new values and calling the save function.